kcoverseas/take-home-assignment/README.md

 As a user running the application
 I can view a list of all employees in the company on the home page.
 So that I know which employees are currently available

-I can also view a 'Book a Meeting' button beisde each employee I can use the button to book a meeting with that respective employee.
+I can also view a 'Book a Meeting' button beside each employee I can use the button to book a meeting with that respective employee.
 On clicking the button a modal popup will open.
 I can see 'Select Employee' dropdown, 'Meeting Slot' dropdown and a submit button on the popup.